Users

 dbdef

-User app1 granted to view list and create new database config.
+User app1 can view database connections and create new database configs.

 app1: